zrmacc/MGMM/README.md

 * Maximum likelihood estimation of cluster means, covariances, and proportions.
 * Calculation of cluster membership probabilities and maximum a posteriori classification of the input vectors.
-* Completion of the input data, by imputing missing elements to their posterior means.
+* Deterministic completion of the input data, by imputing missing elements to their posterior means, and stochastic completion of the input data, by drawing missing elements from the fitted GMM.

-The method is detailed in [MGMM: An R Package for fitting Gaussian Mixture Models on Incomplete Data](https://www.biorxiv.org/content/10.1101/2019.12.20.884551v2).
+The method is detailed in [Fitting Gaussian mixture models on incomplete data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9158227/).

 ## Main Functions